 Our doctors are committed to delivering specialized back, neck, and spine care and a customized treatment plan focused on the needs of the patient so our patients are able to return to their daily activities quickly and safely.

-Contact us today to consult with a neck specialist at Desert Orthopaedic Center.
-Please call (702) 731-4088 or request an appointment online to be seen at one of our locations in Las Vegas, Nevada, our Central Office, Northwest Office, or Southwest Office, or at our location in Henderson, Nevada.
+Contact us today to consult with a neck specialist at Desert Orthopaedic Center located in Las Vegas or Henderson, Nevada.
+Please call (702) 731-4088 or request an appointment online to be seen at our Central Office, Northwest Office, Southwest Office, or Henderson Office.

 With years of experience and advanced training devoted to orthopaedic care, our specialty-trained neck doctors at Desert Orthopaedic Center are the region's experts in accurately diagnosing and effectively treating spine injuries and conditions, and they are dedicated to working with you to develop an appropriate treatment plan suited to your unique needs and goals.